rubrikinc/terraform-provider-polaris/docs/resources/custom_role.md

 page_title: "polaris_custom_role Resource - terraform-provider-polaris"
 subcategory: ""
 description: |-
-  The polaris_custom_role resource is used to manage custom roles in RSC.
+  The polaris_custom_role resource is used to create and manage custom roles in RSC.
 ---

 # polaris_custom_role (Resource)

-The `polaris_custom_role` resource is used to manage custom roles in RSC.
+The `polaris_custom_role` resource is used to create and manage custom roles in RSC.

 ## Example Usage